 Murphy also allegedly suffered from heart murmurs, which her mother and husband claimed would have made it impossible for her to consume any illegal substances without endangering herself.

-On the day of her death, she had reportedly taken a cocktail of drugs including the antibiotic Biaxin, migraine pills, cough medicine, the anti-depressant Prozac, a beta-blocker she got from her husband, and a few over-the-counter meds for period cramps and nasal discomfort.
+On the day of Brittany Murphy’s death, she had reportedly taken a cocktail of drugs including the antibiotic Biaxin, migraine pills, cough medicine, the anti-depressant Prozac, a beta-blocker she got from her husband, and a few over-the-counter meds for period cramps and nasal discomfort.

 However, while all of these substances are legal and her death was ultimately ruled an accident, the coroner did acknowledge that the cocktail of drugs combined with her weakened physiological state probably had “adverse effects” on the actress.

-Yet Brittany Murphy’s death remains among the most shocking in Hollywood’s recent history, and it continues to inspire the industry.
+Yet the story of how Brittany Murphy died remains among the most shocking in Hollywood’s recent history, and it continues to inspire the industry.
 Indeed, it recently became the subject of a 2020 documentary titled The Missing Pieces: Brittany Murphy, which was aired on the Discovery Channel.

-Now that you’ve learned the truth behind Brittany Murphy’s untimely death, read the stories behind other famous Hollywood deaths, such as the tragic demise of Judy Garland and the shocking death of James Dean.
+Now that you’ve learned the truth about how Brittany Murphy died, read the stories behind other famous Hollywood deaths, such as the tragic demise of Judy Garland and the shocking death of James Dean.